Evo Morales

 Once elected president in 2005, Morales increased taxation on the hydrocarbon industry to bolster social spending and emphasized projects to combat illiteracy, poverty, and racial and gender discrimination.
 Vocally criticizing neoliberalism, Morales' government moved Bolivia towards a mixed economy, reduced its dependence on the World Bank and International Monetary Fund (IMF), and oversaw strong economic growth.
-Scaling back United States influence in the country, he built relationships with leftist governments in the South American pink tide, especially Hugo Chávez's Venezuela and Fidel Castro's Cuba, and signed Bolivia into the Bolivarian Alliance for the Americas.
+Scaling back United States influence in the country, he built relationships with leftist governments in the Latin American pink tide, especially Hugo Chávez's Venezuela and Fidel Castro's Cuba, and signed Bolivia into the Bolivarian Alliance for the Americas.
 His administration opposed the autonomist demands of Bolivia's eastern provinces, won a 2008 recall referendum, and instituted a new constitution that established Bolivia as a plurinational state.
-Re-elected in 2009 and 2014, he oversaw Bolivia's admission to the Bank of the South and Community of South American and Caribbean States, although his popularity was dented by attempts to abolish presidential term limits.
-Following the disputed 2019 election and the ensuing unrest, Morales agreed to calls for his resignation.
-He left Bolivia and was granted political asylum in Mexico initially and then Argentina.
-He returned to Bolivia in November 2020, following the election of President Luis Arce.
-Since then, his relations with Arce have deteriorated, especially in the wake of the 2024 attempted coup and the run up to the 2025 election.
-In February 2025, after MAS prohibited him from running for president, Morales left the party to briefly join Front for Victory, before his membership was voided by the party leadership two months later, amid disagreements on their candidate for the election.
-Additionally in May 2025, Morales was permanently banned from running for presidency in future elections.
+Re-elected in 2009 and 2014, he oversaw Bolivia's admission to the Bank of the South and Community of Latin American and Caribbean States, although his popularity was dented by attempts to abolish presidential term limits.
+Following the disputed 2019 election and ensuing unrest, Morales resigned and went into temporary exile.
+Returning in 2020, he was removed as MAS leader in 2024 and formed EVO Pueblo as an alternative.
+He faces arrest warrants for his role in anti-government mass protests and a statutory rape investigation.

 Morales' supporters point to his championing of indigenous rights, anti-imperialism, and environmentalism, and credit him with overseeing significant economic growth and poverty reduction as well as increased investment in schools, hospitals, and infrastructure.
-Critics point to democratic backsliding during his tenure, argue that his policies sometimes failed to reflect his environmentalist and indigenous rights rhetoric, and that his defence of coca contributed to illegal cocaine production.
+Critics point to democratic backsliding during his tenure, argue that his policies sometimes failed to reflect his environmentalist and Native American rights rhetoric, and that his defense of coca contributed to illegal cocaine production.